dichotommy/dichotommy/README.md

 - writer (technical/content/narrative/poetry) :writing_hand:
 - ~~gamer~~ game designer/developer ♟️ :video_game:
-- expat (AKA an immigrant, but from a fancy country) 🇺🇸 🇧🇪 🇫🇷
+- expat (in other words, an immigrant from a fancy country) 🇺🇸 🇧🇪 🇫🇷
 - lover of organized and disorganized sounds :drum: :headphones:

 But these days, I use this account to manage MeiliSearch's [documentation](https://github.com/meilisearch/documentation) :book: